Is September a good month to visit Prague?

 What’s the September weather like?

-You might also get the odd shower and storm, much like in the summer.
+You might also get the odd shower and storm, much like in the summer, but most of the time the weather is balmy and warm.

 Early mornings and late nights are starting to get very cold, so bring an extra layer and make sure you have it with you if you are starting your day early or planning to stay out late at night.